Murder of Clarence Hiller: Background

 In Chicago, Illinois, on September 19, 1910, Thomas Jennings entered the home of Clarence Hiller, with the intent of burgling the house.
 One of their daughters, Florence, was awakened by someone on her bed.
-Initially assuming that the person was her younger brother, she tried to scream after hearing Jennings's voice and realizing it was someone else.
+Initially assuming that the person was her younger brother, she tried to scream after hearing Jennings' voice and realizing it was someone else.
 Jennings pushed up Florence's nightgown and felt her bare body, possibly intending to sexually assault her.
 Mary was woken by the noise and woke her husband, who then confronted Jennings.
 A struggle between Hiller and Jennings ensued, and Hiller was shot dead by Jennings.
 Jennings left through the front door, and touched a freshly painted railing, leaving four fingerprints.

 About a mile from the site of the murder, police officers detained Jennings, who was walking with a limp, had a torn, bloodstained coat and had a recently fired revolver.
 When questioned about his injuries, he claimed that he fell off a trolley.
 He was placed under arrest and brought to the police station.